2022–23 UEFA Youth League

-The 2022–23 UEFA Youth League is the ninth season of the UEFA Youth League, a European youth club football competition organised by UEFA.
+The 2022–23 UEFA Youth League was the ninth season of the UEFA Youth League, a European youth club football competition organised by UEFA.

-The title holders are Benfica, who defeated Salzburg 6–0 in the previous season's final.
-They are unable to defend the title as they were eliminated in the group stage.
+The title holders were Benfica, who defeated Red Bull Salzburg 6–0 in the previous season's final.
+Benfica were eliminated in the group stage, while AZ won their first European title by beating Hajduk Split 5–0 in the final.
+They became the first Dutch club since Feyenoord in the 2001–02 UEFA Cup to win a European title.

 Teams

 A total of 64 teams from 39 of the 55 UEFA member associations entered the tournament.
 They were split into two sections, each with 32 teams.